Tag Archives: bike trip

 The summer is prime time for fun in the sun.
 Take a look at how to plan for an enjoyable, safe, and prepared bike trip this summer.

-A guide to planning a safe and fun bike trip this summer
+A guide to planning a safe and fun mid-summer bike trip

 By John Brown

-Now that summer is just about here, for fun in the sun, let’s plan a bike trip adventure.
-While hundreds of people flock to the lakes and local pools to cool down.
-Many, like myself, will find refreshing the soul on two wheels the best way to go.
-Please take a look below at how I plan for an enjoyable bike trip through the summer.
+Now that summer is progressing, allowing more fun in the sun, let’s plan a bike trip adventure.
+As hundreds of people flock to the lakes and local pools to cool down, many, like myself, will find refreshing the soul on two wheels the best way to go.
+Please take a look below at how I plan an enjoyable bike trip through the summer.

 A Short Bike Trip

-Just because you are limited on time doesn’t mean you need to miss out on riding your bike.
+Just because you are limited on time doesn’t mean you must miss out on riding your bike.
 You can have fun right around your neighborhood!
 I have found that a great way to plan a short ride is first to determine a destination point.
-That destination can be an ice cream parlor, a road you have driven down but never seen up close, or maybe a nearby water park?
+That destination can be an ice cream parlor, a road you have driven down but never seen up close, or a nearby water park.
 Once you pick your destination, try to link in some sections of a bike path, rail trail, or some quiet back streets or road, even though they may not be the most direct route to your destination.
-After you pick a destination and a route, the rest of the planned excursion tends to materialize easily.
+After you pick a destination and a route, the rest of the planned excursion tends to materialize quickly.

 What To Bring Along

 For a short trip, pack water and the tools to fix a flat.
-These rides usually only last an hour or so but can do a lot to help your peace of mind.
+These rides usually only last an hour or so but can greatly improve your peace of mind.

 Bike Trip